pooja3011-create/mars-clock-microservice-symfony/README.md

-# mars-clock
-A microservice calculating the Mars Sol Date (MSD) and the Martian Coordinated Time (MTC) based on the time on Earth in UTC
+This application is an HTTP based microservice written on PHP that receives the Earth (UTC) timestamp in seconds as an input and returns two values:
+* Mars Sol Date (MSD)
+* Martian Coordinated Time (MTC)